 headshotforwebsite-5195.jpg

-Shelby Lisk is an Ottawa-based Kanyen’kehá:ka photographer, filmmaker, and journalist with roots in Kenhtè:ke (Tyendinaga Mohawk Territory, in Ontario).
-She currently lives between Ottawa and her home community.
-Shelby is interested in exploring complicated contemporary issues enmeshed in Indigenous and mixed-race identity by pointing her camera inward as an artist and outward as a journalist.
-She works to capture people's connection to culture, land (place), and one other – especially through stories of Indigenous peoples in Canada.
+Shelby Lisk is a Kanyen’kehá:ka photographer, filmmaker, and journalist from Kenhtè:ke (Tyendinaga Mohawk Territory, in Ontario).
+She currently lives between Ottawa and her community.
+Shelby is interested in exploring complicated issues enmeshed in Indigenous and mixed-race identity by pointing her camera inward as an artist and outward as a photo-journalist and filmmaker.
+She is especially interested in portraying accurate and culturally celebratory representations of Indigenous women in media, and she works to capture people’s connection to culture, land (place), and one other – especially through stories of Indigenous peoples and artists living in so called “Canada”.

 Shelby started as a painter in art school where she completed her degree in Fine Arts, with a minor in Gender Studies at the University of Ottawa (2015) followed by a diploma in Photojournalism at Loyalist College (2019) before additionally pursuing a certificate in Mohawk Language and Culture from Queen's University and Tsi Tyónnheht Onkwawén:na (2020).
-She continues to study and use her language every day.
+She continues to study and use her language every day and is currently enrolled in Shatiwennakará:tats, a 2 year adult Kanyen’kéha immersion program in Tyendinaga.

-Shelby has worked for commercial clients such as the Aboriginal Human Resource Council, Congress of Aboriginal Peoples, Kagita Mikam, Indigenous Arts Collective of Canada, and Scholastic Canada.
-Her writing and photography have been published in Red Rising Magazine, The Globe and Mail, Maclean's Magazine, ProPublica.org, APTN News, TVO.org, Room Magazine, Hart House Review, Watershed Magazine, In/Words Magazine, TEACH Magazine, and "#NotYourPrincess: an anthology of Voices of Native American Women", published by Annick Press (2017).
+Shelby has worked for commercial clients such as the Congress of Aboriginal Peoples, Indigenous Arts Collective of Canada, Sephora Canada, TD Canada Trust and Scholastic Canada, as well as numerous Canadian universities and contemporary art galleries.
+Her writing and photography have been published in The Globe and Mail, Toronto Star, The Walrus, Maclean's Magazine, Canadian Art Magazine, ProPublica.org, APTN News, TVO.org, CBC, Room Magazine, Hart House Review, Watershed Magazine, In/Words Magazine, Red Rising Magazine, TEACH Magazine, and "#NotYourPrincess: an anthology of Voices of Native American Women", published by Annick Press (2017).

 Shelby is a member of Indigenous Photograph and Women Photograph and was longlisted for the Scotiabank New Generation Photography Award in 2021.
 She was also recently awarded the Journalist for Human Right's annual award for outstanding work by an Indigenous youth reporter (2021).
 Shelby is the recipient of an Indigenous Arts and Stories Governor General's History Award (Historica Canada 2018), the News Photographer's Association of Canada student multimedia award (NPAC, 2018), best "short-short" in TVO's Short Doc contest (TVO, 2019), Emerging Indigenous Reporter Scholarship from JHR (Journalists for Human Rights, 2017) and the Daïmôn Prize for Photography (University of Ottawa, 2014).